m-lab/ndt-cloud/spec/ndt7-protocol.md

 If TCP BBR is available, a compliant server MAY choose to enable it for the client connection and terminate the download test early when it believes that BBR parameters become stable.
-A server SHOULD provide a negotiation mechanism (out of the scope of this specification) to allow clients to opt out of terminating the download earlier.
+Before v1.0 of this spec is out, we'll specify a mechanism allowing a client to opt out of terminating the download early.

 Client can detect whether BBR is enabled by checking whether the measurement returned by the server contains a `bbr_info` field (see below).